TechnoMageKOMT/Programming_Notes/JavaScript/A_Basics.md

 - Special variable created for every excecution context (functions)
 - Takes the value of (points to) the "owner" of the function in which the `this` keyword is used
 - `this` Is **not** static.
-It depends on how the function is called and its value is only assigned when the functio is actually called
+It depends on how the function is called and its value is only assigned when the function is actually called
 - Methods: `this` points to the object that is calling the method
 - Simple function calls: `this` is undefined
 - Arrow functions: Don't own `this`. `this` points to the parent function or `window` object if there isn't one